jyj5558/theta/README.md

 Once here, locate and navigate to the "FTP directory for RefSeq assembly" in the right hand column.
 This will pull up the File Transfer Protocal web page where the reference genome (e.g. GCF_002007445.1_ASM200744v2_genomic.fna.gz), repeat masker out (e.g. GCF_002007445.1_ASM200744v2_rm.out.gz) and annotations (e.g. GCF_002007445.1_ASM200744v2_genomic.gtf.gz) are available for download.

-Copy the name of the reference genome build, and the link addresses to all three files (if available; if not, just enter NA when prompted).
+Copy the name of the reference genome build, and the link addresses to all three files (if available)

 Now that you have this information recorded, run the [setup.sh](./setup.sh) script in the ./theta folder.
-The user will be prompted to enter the follwing information, which will create the necessary folder structure, download all files and decompress them.
+The user will be prompted to enter the following information, which will create the necessary folder structure, download all files and decompress them.
+If the user species does not have one of these listed files, just enter NA when prompted).

+Now, run the [setup.sh](./setup.sh) script in the ./theta folder to 1) auto-create the proper directory structure and b) download and decompress all files:

 For example: